 - They have competing offers from top companies

-- They were hard to convince (the best tend to be hard to sell)
+- They were hard to convince (the best candidates tend to be hard to sell)

-- They're not on the market long (the best go fast, sometimes in as little as 10 days)
+- They’re not on the market long (the best go fast, sometimes in as little as 10 days on the job market)

 - They’ve won awards in the past

-- Executive search professionals know them (if they're good, they should be in search databases)
+- Executive search professionals know of them (if they’re really good, they should be in search databases)

 - They fit your candidate persona profile

-These tests are designed to measure the applicants mastery level of specific skills critical to success on the job.
-It therefore stands to reason that test success correlates with quality of hire.
+These tests are designed to measure the applicants mastery level of specific skills that are critical to success on the job.
+It therefore stands to reason that high test scores correlate positively with quality of hire.

-Lou Adler boils this down: “The best candidates are typically referred and, generally speaking, the recruiters who make the most high-quality hires obtain the most high-quality referrals.”
-If this is true, a high referral rate equals high quality candidates.
+Lou Adler boils this down: “The best candidates are typically referred, and generally speaking, the recruiters who make the most high-quality hires obtain the most high-quality referrals.”
+If this is true, a high referral rate should equal high-quality candidates.

-The longer your time to hire, the harder it is the hire the best candidates (the best are off the market within 10 days).
-A faster time to hire also positively effects your company's ability to complete projects and work productively - you have more resources available.
+The longer your time to hire, the harder it is to hire the best candidates.
+A faster time to hire also positively affects your company’s ability to complete projects and work productively, since you have more talent resources available.